ubntc/go/cli/README.md

 Go-cli provides common terminal application features for your Go application.

-The project is a collection of [DRY code](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) for quickly adding common usability features to your commandline application.
+The project is a collection of [DRY code](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) for quickly adding common usability features to your command-line application.
 To keep the project (and your binaries) small, the scope of this project is limited to the following three features.